 Green Careers: Green careers can fall under either private or public sectors.
 You can choose between working for sustainability programs in solar and alternative energy.
 Working for companies such as EVgo, US Green Technologies, EZ solar, and more offer excellent opportunities to make a career that is also making a difference through sustainability products.

 Service Industry Careers: The most significant type of employment in the private sector is in the service industry.
 Service industry careers may include hotel work, restaurants, bars, and cafes, retail, customer service, or any type of job that includes working to provide services for consumers.With low unemployment and high job reports, how do you stand out in a competitive marketplace?
 By taking a strategic approach and having professional guidance to assist you.
 Click To Tweet

 Public Sector Careers

 Public sector jobs are the types of jobs where the employer is a public trust, such as a municipality, state, or federal institution or government.

 First Responder: Most first responder jobs such as police, sheriff, fire, and emergency services are public sector jobs.
-There is typically training that precedes any hiring process before you interview with various boards and bureaus that are empowered by the public trust to
+There is typically training that precedes any hiring process before you interview with various boards and bureaus that are empowered by the public trust to hire new personnel.

 Military: The military is a public sector employer, whether the US Navy, Army, Air Force, Marines, Coast Guard, or Space Force.
 These jobs all fall under the federal auspices, while state governments operate the National Guard.